Table of Contents

 ToString()

-Returns a string representation of the value of this instance of the Guid structure.
+Returns a string representation of the value of this instance in registry format.

 public override string ToString()